10 Animals With Snake Venom Resistance

 © Wikimedia Commons User: exanthematicus – CC BY-SA 4.0

 A slow, bulky reptile which rarely exceeds 1 metre.
-This common African monitor plods around the savannah all day, taking its time.
-It tends to live in heavy cobra environments, the same environments where mongooses often beat up cobras.
+The savannah monitor is a species of central and western Africa, including Nigeria, Ghana, Togo and Benin.
+Its lifestyle involves plodding slowly around the countryside all day, taking its time.
+It tends to live in cobra-heavy environments, the same environments where mongooses often beat up those cobras.

 However, the option of fleeing at high speeds, an option open to so many animals, is simply not possible for the savannah monitor.
-So instead, this reptile evolved a more effortless defence: venom resistance, particularly against alpha-neurotoxins of cobras.
-It’s the only varanus reptile member to be resistant; this study found no resistance in the closely related komodo dragon and perentie.
+So instead, this thick reptile evolved a more effortless defence: venom resistance, particularly against the alpha-neurotoxins of cobras.
+It’s the only Varanus reptile member to be resistant, as this study found no resistance in the closely related komodo dragon and perentie.

 4 California ground squirrel